-- Avoid using colors and materials that are white as it becomes very glaring in virtual reality.
+- Avoid using colors and materials that are white as that creates glare in virtual reality.
 Instead, go for light grey colors.

 - Avoid using colors that are pitch black.

 - Our software currently reads semi-transparent layers as if they are glass, so that you can teleport through a window or glass door quickly.
-Avoid making any surface that you do not want to teleport through semi-transparent.
+Avoid making any surface semi-transparent that you do not want to teleport through.

 - Trim any surfaces under the mesh to avoid overlapping with the mesh that represents the terrain.

-Make sure to input a sun location in Rhino, as Prospect uses the information from the Rhino file, which is controlled within the Sun Menu panel.
-Learn more about geolocation from McNeel's website here.
+- Make sure to input a sun location in Rhino, as Prospect uses the information from the Rhino file, which is controlled within the Sun Menu panel.
+Learn more about geolocation from McNeel's website.